eugeneloza/castle-editor-tutorial/README.md

 Note that here we've also done a small trick and `MusicText` `Caption` is set to "Music: " (notice space in the end) - just to avoid alignment problems quick and dirty thanks to using monospace font.

-Let's duplicate our `MusicGroup` and call it `VibrateGroup`, doing the very same renames, but only leave 2 buttons with captions changed into "OFF" and "ON":
+Let's duplicate our `MusicGroup` and call it `VibrationGroup`, doing the very same renames, but only leave 2 buttons with captions changed into "OFF" and "ON":

 ![Volume, music and vibration options](images/volume-music-vibration-options.png)